For installation and usage instructions, additional information and updates, check out the Sonic Retro thread.

 I owe a huge thanks to MainMemory for helping me out with a lot of things (such as enabling me to run multiple instances of SA2).

 On the same token, let me be clear here.
 MainMemory did all of the reverse engineering.
-Without his work, this would not have been possible simply because I wouldn't even know where to start with a disassembly and the like.
+Without her work, this would not have been possible simply because I wouldn't even know where to start with a disassembly and the like.
 Not to mention the executable had encrypted data which would make it crash if you tried to attach Cheat Engine's debugger... which MainMemory also cracked.
 The closest thing I got to reverse engineering was finding the input structure of which MainMemory has already documented for SADX (it's pretty much the same).

 And with that, I also have to thank everyone who worked on the cheat table, Sonickidnextgen who wrote the (original) socket library and helped me be less derp at programming (It's still a mess.
 I'LL CLEAN IT UP LATER I SWEAR!), and everyone who helped me test it.
 Couldn't have done it without you guys!

 Make absolutely sure you download the 32-bit (x86) version regardless of whether or not you have a 64-bit operating system, as this is a 32-bit dll.

 An up and down stream of at least 16KB/sec is recommended.
 Haven't tested it recently though, so don't take my word for it.

 This download is in .7z format and require an archiving program such as 7-Zip or WinRAR.